mmilch01/pymipl/README.md

 # pymipl

+A collection of tools for working with regions of interest (ROI's) in DICOM RT and NIFTI formats.
+Includes extraction of subvolumes and format interconversion utilities.

 ## dcmrt_to_subvol

+Convert a DICOM RT structure set to a set of NIFTI images, each containing individual structure set.

 Input: DICOM dirs of a structural MRI and RTSTRUCT <br>
 Output: individual subvolumes of all structures (except for Skull) in NIFTI format<br>